JetBrains/intellij-platform-plugin-template/README.md

 [gradle-intellij-plugin][gradle-intellij-plugin] installed.
 The gradle-intellij-plugin provides tasks to run the IDE with your plugin and to publish your plugin to the Marketplace Repository.

-IntelliJ Plugin Template project provides already preconfigured Gradle configuration, however feel free to follow the [Using Gradle][docs:using-gradle] articles for better understanding and customisation of your build.
+IntelliJ Platform Plugin Template project provides already preconfigured Gradle configuration, however feel free to follow the [Using Gradle][docs:using-gradle] articles for better understanding and customisation of your build.

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl]